 After the long day of hiking and aerobic fire-starting, we all slept like logs.
 Some of our friends in Boston had stayed behind, worried about being too cold at night.
 Stinks for them, because fall is the perfect time to be sleeping outside if you know how to stay warm.
 Nestling up in a warm sleeping bag is undeniably cozy.

 Before heading back to Boston on Sunday morning, we couldn’t resist one last stop at The Lower Falls on the Swift River, one of the many scenic stops along the highway.
 Like every area on the Kancamagus, the rocks and water were gorgeous.
 But it was pretty packed with people.
 Hiking to a less accessible area the day before had rewarded us with serenity and solitude–well worth the extra effort.
 I’ve heard that The Kanc can get even busier in the height of foliage season, so arrive early in the day if you want to get a campsite on weekends.

-I wish we could have hiked and camped for another day or two.
+I wish we could have explored Kancamagus camping and hiking for another day or two.
 On this third weekend of September, fall’s colors were just beginning to creep into the leaves.
 From what we saw, it seemed the sort of vibrant autumn show New England is known for was only a few cold nights away.
 The Kancamagus Highway will be prime for bare-ground hiking through the first or second week of November.
 After that, you’d better be prepared for snow.

 Alas, homework and work obligations beckoned us back to “the real world.”
 Since traveling to the Kancamagus and back was easier than starting a fire, more camping and hiking may be in store.
 That is, unless some other mountain adventure doesn’t get me first.